pileon/shelley/design.md

 Will be able to

 * Read a single line of input from user
-* Tokenize the input into command and arguments
+* Simple tokenization of the input into command and arguments
 * Create a new process to execute the command
-* Built-in `cd` command

 Will not have: